 - Board Policy and Regulation 249 addresses the issue of Bullying

 - Letter Day Schedule

 The Penn Wynne Home and School Association (HSA) is an active participant in the life of our school community.
 Through its efforts, the HSA enables teachers to extend the curriculum by supporting field trips, cultural programs, speakers and the artist in residence program.
 We encourage every family to become an active member of this organization.

 The HSA compiles a PW Family Directory at the start of each school year as a resource for all parents.
 With Parent/Guardian permission, the HSA is provided basic contact information by the school.

 The HSA publishes a weekly Newsletter.
 For further information on the HSA, you can email: firstname.lastname@example.org

-- Community Service: Julia Reusch and Rebecca Forman
+- Co-Community Service - Julia Reusch and Becca Forman

 For the safety of students and visitors, please follow the guidelines below when visiting PW.
 Throughout the school day, all exterior doors are to remain closed.
 Visitors can only enter the school through Door # 10 in the Main Office on the Suffolk Road side of the building.
 All visitors are buzzed in.
 Neither staff nor students are permitted to open any exterior door for visitors.

 The main office of PW is on the Suffolk Avenue Side of the building.
 Visitors must enter and exit through Door # 10 during the school day.
 Visitors will be welcomed by PW’s Security Guard in the office one at a time.
 Visitors are asked to enter individually and not allow anyone to follow you in when given access.

 All visitors wishing to enter the building will be asked to provide photo ID, obtain a visitor’s pass, sign in, sign out at the end of their visit, and return their visitor’s pass.